 Rob has worked hard to combine extreme sports with science.
 The reason for this is that Rob has always wanted to reach the kids at the back of the class – the kids that aren’t already interested in science.
 He has skills in multiple sports that the team has used to tell the science stories including whitewater kayaking, snowboarding, SCUBA diving, hang gliding, skydiving, wake-boarding, cross-country skiing, slalom skiing, bare-footing, open ocean swimming, parkor, road cycling and mountain biking.
 We asked Rob to explain why he tries to incorporate some sort of extreme sport into every video.

 “I don’t include these sports in our videos as a kind of cheesy, extreme intro.
-I include the sports I love to do because I love doing them and I think it’s a great way to explain the science.
-First, its a great excuse to get out and do some of my sports while making a video – which keeps me sane.
-Second, I want people to realize that you can do sports while thinking about the science around you.
-Some of the videos we do have a natural connection.
-For instance, Jonas and I took up skydiving with the intent to tell the story of gravity.
-What a better visual than the two of us falling through the sky.
-We’re not great at it yet, but we are certified to jump at night!”
+I include some of the the sports I enjoy because I both love doing them and I think it’s a great way to explain the science.
+It’s also a great excuse to get out and do some of these activities while making a video.
+I also want people to realize that you can do activities like this while thinking about the science involved in it.
+Some of the videos we do have a perfect connection to the science.
+For instance, Jonas, Haley and I took up skydiving with the intent to tell the story of gravity.
+What a better visual than the two of us falling through the sky!
+Prep for that video alone got us to almost 200 skydives.”